-Wes began his training as an artist in the summer of 1969 in New York working with pop artists Stanley Warhol and Stig Attwood.
-The three of them created the instalation "Urine On The Sidewalk" for the Googenburg Museum.
+Wes Bay began his training as an artist in the summer of 1969 in New York working with pop artists Stanley Warhol and Stig Attwood.
+The trio created the installation "Urine On The Sidewalk" for the Googenburg Museum.

 Wes re-apeared in 1996 when Pilot Records, a Vancouver-based record company hired him as a producer.
 Wes had minor triumphs with bands such as Dic Scene, Sonique, The Skunk Brothers, and the Flesh Ripping Weasles.

-In 2000 Wes once again returned to film with his series "The Andersons", and remakes of his seldom seen comic "Weeds" for PTV.
-Wes currently has 14 films in development for HyperCyberMegaGlobleTec.
+In 2000 Wes once again returned to film with the release of his catalogue of over 200 films.
+He currently (2020) has 14 films in development.